Biodiversity Technical Note for Planners and Developers

 Biodiversity Duty Reporting

-It reflects agreed activities as set out in the Argyll and Bute Biodiversity Strategy and Action Plan 2009-2014 under the Nature Conservation (Scotland) Act 2004 which places a duty on all public bodies to further the conservation of biodiversity
+It reflects agreed activities as set out in the Argyll and Bute Biodiversity Duty Action Plan 2016 - 2020 under the Nature Conservation (Scotland) Act 2004 which places a duty on all public bodies to further the conservation of biodiversity